mindfiredigital/react-text-igniter/README.md

 - **Style Files:** kebab-case (e.g., `rich-text-editor.css`)

 ## Contributing

 We welcome contributions to improve the HTML Text Editor!
 Please follow these steps:
 1. Fork the repository
-2. Create a new branch: `git checkout -b features/feature-name`
-3. Make your changes and commit them: `git commit -m 'feat:Add some feature'`
-4.
-We welcome contributions to improve the HTML Text Editor!
-Please follow these steps:
-1. Fork the repository
 2. Create a new branch: git checkout -b features\feature-name